Gambling, Guide

 What Number Did James Bond Bet?

-In the Bond film canon, 17 is the iconic number — most prominently featured in Diamonds Are Forever and revived in the franchise’s broader mystique.
-The real-life basis is Sean Connery’s 1963 session at the Casino de la Vallée in Saint-Vincent, Italy, where 17 reportedly hit three times in a row (a story later cast into doubt by a publicist interview suggesting it may have been a staged promotion).
+17 is the iconic Bond number, most prominently featured in Diamonds Are Forever.
+The real-life basis is Sean Connery’s 1963 session at the Casino de la Vallée in Saint-Vincent, where 17 reportedly hit three times in a row – though a later publicist interview cast doubt on whether it was staged for the Dr. No press tour.

 What’s the Difference Between European and American Roulette House Edge?

 European: 2.70%.
 American: 5.26%.
 The difference is the second green pocket (00) on American wheels, which doesn’t change payouts but increases the casino’s mathematical advantage.
-French roulette with La Partage further drops the edge to 1.35% on even-money bets — the lowest in roulette.
+French roulette with La Partage drops the edge further to 1.35% on even-money bets – the best odds available in standard roulette.

 How Many Numbers Should I Bet to Maximize My Chances?

-Mathematically, every additional number you cover increases hit frequency but reduces payout proportionally — the expected value stays exactly −2.70% regardless.
-Practically, covering 5–8 numbers via Orphelins or a personalized lucky-numbers cluster balances win frequency against variance.
+Mathematically, covering more numbers increases hit frequency but reduces payout proportionally – the expected value stays at exactly −2.70% regardless.
+In practice, covering 5–8 numbers via Orphelins or a personalized lucky-numbers cluster balances win frequency against variance without spreading chips too thin.

 Can I Beat Roulette Long-Term?